ronaldlaoo/8a7ae46b7d1393b40f5ea014d7734e933d2064defb313683e7da179ec2cfd1b2_cancer_classification/README.md

 The main objective of this repository is to develop a production driven DS project rather than focusing on improving the model accuracy.
 I selected the Breast Cancer dataset from sklearn because it's small in size, readily available in sklearn.dataset, and I personally want to explore more on health applications.
 This classification model allows us to identify whether a mass is considered malignant or benign.

 ## Setup Instructions
+To setup, we need to update our `pyproject.toml` with the necessary dependencies (mlflow, evidently, psycopg2-binary).
+Then we need to configure our `docker-compose.yaml` to include MLFlow and create a separate `Dockerfile.mlflow` to install our dependencies, directories and environment variables.

 Verify MLflow installation and setup by running:
 ```bash
 docker-compose up -d